UWPCE-PythonCert/PythonCertDevel/source/modules/Exceptions.rst

 **Always catch exceptions as close to where they might occur as you can**.

-Exceptions -- using the exception object
+Exceptions -- using the Exception object
 ----------------------------------------

 What can you do in an ``except`` block?